grimmpp/home-assistant-eltako/README.md

 While this is not integrated into home assistant's repositories.
 You need to install first [Home Assistant Commuinty Sore (HACS)](https://hacs.xyz/) in order to install custom components.
 After that you need to do the following steps:
 1. **Install repo via HACS**: Simply enter the URL of this repo.
 It will then be listed in HACS and also shows when new updates are available.
 [Add Custom Repo in HACS](https://hacs.xyz/docs/faq/custom_repositories/)

-   *Alternative: Copying directory* ``eltako``** from this repository into your home assistant's ``/config/custom_components`` directory.
+   *Alternative 2:* Copying directory ``eltako``** from this repository into your home assistant's ``/config/custom_components`` directory.
    For easy installation just clone this repository ``git clone https://github.com/grimmpp/home-assistant-eltako.git`` and execute the installation script of this repo ``./install_custom_component_eltako.sh``.
-3. To **enable this component**, go to your integrations, press the "add" button and select "Eltako".
+2. To **enable this component**, go to your integrations, press the "add" button and select "Eltako".
 In the presented sheet either select the detected USB gateway or enter the path manually.
-4. **Update Home Assistant configuration** ``/config/configuration.yaml`` and add all devices and sensors you want to integrate.
+3. **Update Home Assistant configuration** ``/config/configuration.yaml`` and add all devices and sensors you want to integrate.
 See [How to update Home Assistant Configuration](./tutorials/update_home_assistant_configuration.md) to see how the configuration should look like.
 There is also a scipt which can detect devices and sensors and creates a prepared configuration because in big setups it can be a little effort doing that manually.
 For more details have a look into [Device and Sensor Discovery for Home Assistant Configuration](./eltakodevice_discovery/)

 # Testing